 How parents can help

-Expose students to texts with higher complexity, and sophisticated syntax and vocabulary.
+Expose students to texts with higher complexity, sophisticated syntax, and vocabulary.
 Fiction and nonfiction read-alouds are an enjoyable way to accomplish this.
-Talk about the books and ask questions to aid your child in connecting new details with ideas and information they already know.
+Have conversations about the books being read and ask questions to help them connect new details with ideas and information they already know.
 Primed with the background, a child that independently reads similar books will further extend their skills.

-If your child is curious about an interesting aspect of a topic you've been reading, encourage deeper study.
-Inspire curation of new details in creative ways, such as drawing, producing a video, writing a short story, making a photo montage, erecting a shadow box, constructing a board game…the possibilities are endless!
+If a child is curious about an interesting aspect of a topic, encourage deeper study.
+Inspire curation of new details in creative ways, such as drawing, producing a video, writing a short story, making a photo montage, erecting a shadow box, constructing a board game - the possibilities are endless!

 Enjoy the journey!